goto/depot/docs/reference/configuration/http-sink.md

 ## `SINK_HTTPV2_JSON_BODY_TEMPLATE`

-Deifnes a template for creating a custom request body from the fields of a protobuf message.
+Defines a template for creating a custom request body from the fields of a protobuf message.
 This should be a valid JSON itself.

 - Example value: `{"test":"$.routes[0]", "$.order_number" : "xxx"}`
 - Type: `optional`